witviggy/SpeechGPT/README.md

 # SpeechGPT
-The Raspberry Pi-based project combines speech recognition and object detection capabilities to create an interactive system with various applications.
-By utilizing the power of machine learning and artificial intelligence, the project demonstrates the seamless integration of these technologies.

 The system utilizes the Raspberry Pi 4 Model B, a versatile single-board computer known for its computational power and connectivity options.
 The Raspberry Pi serves as the core hardware platform for running the project's software components.